Meccanica identified design flaws and optimized its cryogenic vessel with SimScale.

 Evaluating the Performance of a Cryogenic Vacuum Vessel

-During Robert’s previous research work, he has noticed many shortcomings of on-premises simulation software.
+During his previous research work, Robert Boz—Meccanica’s CEO—noticed many shortcomings of on-premises simulation software.
 One big issue is the limitation of computing power.
 The local workstation is basically useless during a simulation run, which can take up to 16 hours per calculation.

-One of the first analyses that Meccanica realized using the SimScale platform was the stress analysis of a (cryogenic) vacuum vessel.
-The task aimed to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in the vacuum.
+One of the first analyses that Meccanica carried out with the SimScale cloud-based platform was the stress analysis of a (cryogenic) vacuum vessel.
+The task’s goal was to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in the vacuum.

 Since no significant deformations were expected, the static finite element analysis simulation type was selected.
 The nonlinearities of the problem were limited to physical contacts.
 Further modeling improvements were achieved by removing hyperelastic o-ring gaskets.